quartercastle/web-router/README.md

 Web-router is a powerful and lightweight client-side router.

-### Install Router.js with npm
+### Install web-router with npm
 ```txt
 npm install --save web-router
 ```

 ### Usage
-To setup Router.js all you need to do is to reqiure the module, define your routes and then run the `Route.init()`.
+To setup web-router all you need to do is to reqiure the module, define your routes and then run the `Route.init()`.
 ```js
 var Route = require('web-router');